 This isn’t a news commentary site.
 I’m not going to react to every VMware announcement or AWS re:Invent keynote.
 There are plenty of places for that.

 This is first-person, experience-driven writing.
 When I write about NSX-T migration, it’s because I’ve done it.
+When I write about Exchange database recovery, it’s because I’ve been on the phone at 2am walking through eseutil.
 When I write about multi-hypervisor strategy, it’s because I’ve lived it.
 Every post comes from real work.

 Why Now